 High Pines + Ponce-Davis

 A square mile of unincorporated Miami-Dade inside zip 33143, split by School House Road into two distinct price tiers.
-50 SFH closings in the last 12 months at a $4,525,000 combined median: Ponce-Davis on estate-scale lots east of the line, High Pines on quarter-acre lots west of it.
+15 SFH closings in Q2 2026 at a $7,250,000 combined median (small sample): Ponce-Davis on estate-scale lots east of the line, High Pines on quarter-acre lots west of it.

 Read the Full Guide